JavaLearningTool/JavaLearningTool-challenges/README.md

 ### Result Handler

-A Tester's resultHander is called whenever a call to runTests has finished.
+A Tester's resultHandler is called whenever a call to runTests has finished.

 By default a Tester will print the jsonString of the test results whenever runTests is finished.
 If you wish to change this you can call `setResultHandler()`.